MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 This tutorial provides step-by-step instructions for the following tasks:

-- Convert a [point cloud](https://aka.ms/pointCloudDef) into a 3D model.
+- Convert a [point cloud](https://aka.ms/pointCloudDef) into a 3D object.

-- Optimize a 3D model by reducing the polygon count so that it matches [performance targets for Dynamics 365 mixed-reality applications](optimize-models.md#performance-targets).
+- Optimize a 3D object by reducing the polygon count so that it matches [performance targets for Dynamics 365 mixed-reality applications](optimize-models.md#performance-targets).

-- Export an optimized 3D model as a .glb file that can be used in Dynamics 365 Guides and mixed-reality components in apps created with Power Apps
+- Export an optimized 3D object as a .glb file that can be used in Dynamics 365 Guides and mixed-reality components in apps created with Power Apps

 - Create a processing pipeline template, so that you can quickly optimize point clouds in the future.